phunold/cs546/dbproposal.md

+# TO - DO
+- do we need to define or set any document validation/restrictions for example "balance" not <= 0 or side has to be set to 'over' or 'under'.
+- there a missing relation between wager and grandsalami collection, not sure how this is done
+- etc.

 # Database Proposal

-## assumptions
+## collections
-- user must belong to at least one league
-- user may belong to more than one league

 - users automatically included in global leaderboard (nothing needs to be done by user to enroll in global contests)
 - global leader determined for predefined date ranges (monthly, annually, end of a sport season, etc)
 - league and global leaderboards updated daily based on account balance
-- leagues will be formed with 10 users max

-## collections

 ### Users
-Stores user information
+Stores user information.
+Users must belong to at least one league, but may belong to more than one league.

 ```json
 {
   "_id": "7b7997a2-c0d2-4f8c-b27a-6a1d4b5b6310",